St. Michael’s is a great place to have a baby. Learn what services we provide to you during your pregnancy and delivery at St. Michael’s Hospital.

 Most pregnant people are healthy and stay well during their pregnancy.
 At this clinic we follow and support healthy mothers through their pregnancies.

 Our low risk clinics run five days a week (Monday - Friday, except holidays) from 8:30 a.m. to 4 p.m.

 If problems arise during the pregnancy or post-partum, we provide full service care to address them.

-The Department of Obstetrics and Gynecology at St. Michael’s opened the Every Pregnancy Matters clinic for patients with early pregnancy concerns on Oct.
+The Department of Obstetrics & Gynecology opened the Early Pregnancy Management clinic for patients experiencing early pregnancy concerns on Oct.
 2, 2019.
-Our clinic is held three days a week:
+Our clinic is held three days a week

 - Mondays and Wednesdays from 8:30 to 11:30 a.m.